 - Workplace accidents

 When another party caused your blunt force head trauma, that party could be held liable for damages caused by the injury.
 Filing a personal injury claim can result in compensation for your physical injuries, economic losses, pain, suffering, and other damages.

 However, your time to file a personal injury claim for blunt force head trauma is limited by Florida’s statute of limitations.
-If you have questions about a personal injury claim, it is best to consult with a lawyer as soon as possible after an injury to avoid missing the deadline to file a claim.
+If you have questions about a personal injury claim, it is best to consult with a Gainesville brain injury lawyer as soon as possible after an injury to avoid missing the deadline to file a claim.